 - Students cannot be discriminated against on the basis of a disability in the offering of educational programs or services. - There can be no accommodation during screening, evaluation or course examinations that will compromise or fundamentally alter the evaluation of skills that are required to function safely and efficiently in the profession. - Students who have received an accommodation during the course need to fully understand that there is a separate process for requesting an accommodation for the written certification exam and eligibility for an accommodation is determined on a case-by-case basis.
-Ex: Because a student was allowed an accommodation during the course does not guarantee an accommodation for the National Registry exam.
+In other words, just because a student was allowed an accommodation during the course does not guarantee an accommodation for the National Registry exam.
+Documentation confirming and describing the disability should be submitted according to policy for consideration.